robbeverhelst/github-runners-pulumi-k8s/README.md

 ## Architecture

-The repository is structured to use Pulumi's native stack system for managing different configurations:
+The repository is structured to deploy multiple runner scale sets for different repositories from a single configuration:

 ```
 .
 ├── index.ts                    # Main program file with runner deployment logic
+├── runners.config.json         # Runner configuration (not in git - contains private repo info)
+├── runners.config.example.json # Example configuration file
 ├── Pulumi.yaml                 # Pulumi project configuration
-├── Pulumi.debleserit.yaml  # Stack configuration for DeBleserIT
-├── Pulumi.do.yaml          # Stack configuration for DigitalOcean
+├── Pulumi.production.yaml      # Stack configuration for production
-└── Pulumi.biosgarden.yaml  # Stack configuration for BiosGarden
+└── setup-stack-config.sh      # Helper script for stack configuration
 ```

-Each stack configuration file contains all the settings needed for that specific project, including:
-- Runner namespace
-- GitHub organization or repository
-- Runner labels
-- Autoscaling configuration

-All resources are prefixed with the stack name to ensure uniqueness when deploying multiple stacks to the same Kubernetes cluster.
+The runner configuration is kept in a separate `runners.config.json` file that is not tracked in git, allowing the repository to be made public without exposing private repository information.

 ## Prerequisites